 Here you can read the Code of Conduct in full.

-Zealand Institute of Business and Technology recognize our international obligations and besides joining and acknowledging the Rectors’ Conference general Code of Conduct we have taken our international obligations further.
+Zealand recognize our international obligations and besides joining and acknowledging the Rectors’ Conference general Code of Conduct we have taken our international obligations further.

-All representatives, agents or marketing intermediates must sign a cooperation agreement with Zealand Institute of Business and Technology.
+All representatives, agents or marketing intermediates must sign a cooperation agreement with Zealand.
 The cooperation agreement specifies our general terms of cooperation, rights and responsibilities, financial obligations, payments of commission (and conditions) and country specific admission requirements in accordance with the guidelines from the Danish Agency for International Education.

 Here you can read a sample Cooperation Agreement.

-Zealand Institute of Business and Technology Code of Conduct
+Zealand – Academy of Technologies and Business Code of Conduct

 Here you can read an example of the Code of Conduct that all partners must join.